fmalina/revisions-blocl/help/faq.md

 ----------------------------------------------------------

-You'll need [premium membership](/premium-membership).
+You'll need [plus membership](/help/plus-membership).
 This allows you to post multiple adverts.
 3 of your last updated adverts will also be featured.

 When signing up or updating your profile enter your company name in the first